HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

 {{ figure_markup(
   image="compression-methods-of-script-resources-by-host.png",
-  caption="Compression methods of script resources by host.", description="Bar chart of TODO.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTCTcjvYejhJMWHZwhCSCVm3cbTzqq8pdJRqC6wnBnbsTvPvHu5rTOTbX4_6gWHx-urn-pccmk9bhT3/pubchart?oid=539033561&format=interactive", sheets_gid="271400568",
+  caption="Compression methods of script resources by host.", description="Bar chart of compression methods by first and third-party.
+For Brotli (`br`) it's 45% first-party and 60% of third-party resources, for gzip (`gzip`) it's 60% first-party and 29% of third-party resources, for not set (`br`) it's 15% first-party and 12% of third-party resources, and finally for Deflate (`deflate`) it's 0%  for both first-party and third-party resources.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTCTcjvYejhJMWHZwhCSCVm3cbTzqq8pdJRqC6wnBnbsTvPvHu5rTOTbX4_6gWHx-urn-pccmk9bhT3/pubchart?oid=539033561&format=interactive", sheets_gid="271400568", sql_file="compression_method_by_3p.sql"
-  sql_file="compression_method_by_3p.sql"
   )
 }}

-An interesting contrast is seen when looking at third party scripts making gzip a clear winner again.
+An interesting contrast is seen when looking at third-party scripts making gzip a clear winner again.
 Looking at the trends, gzip is still the primary compression method used with a 60% vs 29% comparison.
 This shows the missed performance gains due to a lot of third-party JavaScript still being deployed without brotli compression.

 {{ figure_markup(
   image="uncompressed-resources-by-host.png",
-  caption="Uncompressed resources by host.", description="Bar chart of TODO.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTCTcjvYejhJMWHZwhCSCVm3cbTzqq8pdJRqC6wnBnbsTvPvHu5rTOTbX4_6gWHx-urn-pccmk9bhT3/pubchart?oid=1830077596&format=interactive",
+  caption="Uncompressed resources by host.", description="Barchart showing uncompressed resources by host type across various kilobytes.
+For first-party, 0 kilobytes are 56% of uncompressed resources, 5 kilobytes are 10%, 10 kilobytes are 7%, 15 kilobytes are 4%, 20 kilobytes are 3%, 25 kilobytes are 1%, 30 kilobytes are 1%, 35 kilobytes are 2%, 40 kilobytes are 1%, 45 kilobytes are 1%, 50 kilobytes are 1%, 55 kilobytes are 1%, 60 kilobytes are 1%, 65 kilobytes are 1%, 70 kilobytes are 0%, 75 kilobytes are 0%, 80 kilobytes are 1%, 85 kilobytes are 2%, 90 kilobytes are 1%, 95 kilobytes are 0%, 100 kilobytes are 6%.
+Third-party has 0 kilobytes being 93% of uncompressed resources, 5 kilobytes are 2%, 10 kilobytes are 1%, 15 kilobytes are 0%, 20 kilobytes are 1%, 25-95 are 0%, and 100 kilobytes are 1%.",
+  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTCTcjvYejhJMWHZwhCSCVm3cbTzqq8pdJRqC6wnBnbsTvPvHu5rTOTbX4_6gWHx-urn-pccmk9bhT3/pubchart?oid=1830077596&format=interactive",
   sheets_gid="947283086",
   sql_file="compression_none_by_bytes.sql"